HARDNicker/Compendium-of-C-Tasks/README.md

 # Compendium-of-C-Tasks
 I am a student and this repository of lab work I have been doing.
 I haven't changed anything in the code so that I can track my progress in learning the C++ programming language.
 In the README file, you can find a list of tasks to easily navigate through the files.

+### NOTE
+Some code is not quite optimized and optimal, but it works).
+There are comments in Russian in the code.

 ## Linear programming
 Labs 1: